I had a health scare.

 “Behind every successful child is a good dad “.

 A good father & dad is one who provides the launching pad for strong, successful and values – driven adults into the world.
-Adults who them make a positive impact in people’s lives.
+Adults who then make a positive impact in people’s lives.

 It is truly an honour to be given the opportunity to have the honour of wearing the Father, Dad and husband hats so far in my life.
 I hope and pray that one day, my two children mention something along those lines in their eulogy speech at my funeral.